keptn/lifecycle-toolkit/docs/content/en/docs/implementing/day-2-operations/_index.md

 ## Updating Workload Versions

-After a first successful deployment of your application with Keptn, you will eventually have the need for updating the version of one or more workloads that are part of the application.
+After a first successful deployment of your application with Keptn, you will eventually need to update the version of one or more workloads that are part of the application.
-This will usually involve updating the image of a deployment, but also a change in the configuration of a deployment (e.g. using a different service account name for a pod) could be seen as an update.
+This usually involves updating the image of a deployment and changing the configuration of a deployment.
+For example, using a different service account name for a pod could be seen as an update.
-Regardless of that however, it is the user who decides what Keptn will see as a version bump in the application by setting the value of the `keptn.sh/version` or `app.kubernetes.io/version` labels/annotations in their workloads.
+Regardless of that, however, it is the user who decides what Keptn sees as a version bump in the application by setting the value of the `keptn.sh/version` or `app.kubernetes.io/version` labels/annotations in their workloads.

-Only when this changes, Keptn will interpret a change as a new version and will thus re-run the pre- and post-tasks/evaluations for the application.
+When this changes, Keptn interprets a change as a new version and thus re-runs the pre- and post-tasks and evaluations for the application.

-If the version label/annotation does not change, Keptn will not consider a change of a workload configuration as an update, and therefore no pre- and post-tasks/evaluations will be executed as those have already been completed for the related `WorkloadVersion`.
+If the version label/annotation does not change, Keptn does not consider a change of a workload configuration to be an update, and therefore no pre- and post-tasks/evaluations are executed because they have already been completed for the related `WorkloadVersion`.

 To illustrate the update of a workload,